rishikeshr/elastic-opentelemetry-microservices-demo/README.md

     kubectl create -f ./elastic-k8s-manifests/shippingservice.yaml
     kubectl create -f ./elastic-k8s-manifests/loadgenerator.yaml
 ---

+## Original Part of README and the app information details

 **Online Boutique** is a cloud-native microservices demo application.
 Online Boutique consists of a 10-tier microservices application + 1 Load Generator.
 The application is a web-based e-commerce app where users can browse items, add them to the cart, and purchase them.